-Community health workers and promotores have long played a vital role in promoting health and well-being, particularly in communities historically not well served by the health care system.
+Community health workers and promotores de salud have long played a vital role in promoting health and well-being, particularly in communities historically not well served by the health care system.
 The need to expand this important workforce takes on new urgency in the face of the COVID-19 pandemic.

 Training and Supporting Community Health Workers and Promotores: Lessons for California and Other States

 The Center for Health Care Strategies led a comprehensive scan of training and certification approaches for Community Health Workers and Promotores (CHW/P).
 This resulting report outlines a set of training and professional recognition considerations for sustaining a robust CHW/P workforce.
 While the report shares specific considerations for California, these lessons are also applicable in other states.

 Three Workforce Strategies To Help COVID Affected Communities

 In this Health Affairs blog, Rishi Manchanda outlines three ways state and federal leaders can ramp up a community-based workforce to protect vulnerable communities and augment the efforts of hospitals and public health leaders in the fight against COVID-19.

 Recognizing and Sustaining the Value of Community Health Workers and Promotores